 Brand Manager

-The brand manager takes care of shaping and preserving the identity of a brand.
+A fashion brand manager takes care of shaping and preserving the identity of a brand.
 They work on the business side of the brand, conducting analysis of the market, trends, customers, competitors, production, and inventory management.
 They also develop new business plans and strategies, manage budgets, and build relationships with the company’s stakeholders.

 Due to the nature of their tasks, brand managers have to work closely with other departments – especially with buying, merchandising, and marketing teams.